We'll be announcing our 2016 exhibitors and events over the next few months!

 For more information on the Roundhouse or the city of Vancouver, see Location.

 VanCAF admission is completely free!
-But as a non-profit show, we rely on fundraising to make 2013 (and future years) a success.
-Check back in 2014 to learn about how you can support the festival.
+But as a non-profit show, we rely on fundraising to make 2016 (and future years) a success.
+If you'd like to kick your attendance up a notch and become an official VanCAF VIP, check out our fundraising page to learn about the VIP Package!

-Application deadline for VanCAF 2014 has technically passed, but you can still get on our waitlist!
-Click here to apply for a table at VanCAF 2014.
+The deadline to apply for VanCAF 2016 has officially passed!
+However, you can still get on our waitlist for a space at the 2016 festival.

 As VanCAF is a curated show, invitations are issued upon review of all applications.